domschrei/krunner-symbols/README.md

 Additional to the primary source `/usr/share/config/krunner-symbolsrc`, you can create a second file `~/.config/krunner-symbolsrc` where you can create custom, additional definitions.
 Keep in mind that you will have to restart krunner (`kquitapp krunner && krunner`) for configuration changes to take effect.

 The syntax is easy.
-In the first line, the config group "Definitions" has to be defined:
+Define custom symbols below a config group called "Definitions":
 ```
 [Definitions]
 ```